 Herniated Disk in the Lower Back

-Sometimes called a slipped or ruptured disk, a herniated disk most often occurs in your lower back.
-It is one of the most common causes of low back pain, as well as leg pain (sciatica).
+A herniated disk is a condition that can occur anywhere along the spine, but most often occurs in the lower back.
+It is sometimes called a bulging, protruding, or ruptured disk.
+It is one of the most common causes of lower back pain, as well as leg pain or “sciatica.”

-Between 60% and 80% of people will experience low back pain at some point in their lives.
-A high percentage of people will have low back and leg pain caused by a herniated disk.
+Between 60% and 80% of people will experience low back pain at some point their lives.
+Some of these people will have low back pain and leg pain caused by a herniated disk.

 Your spine is made up of 24 bones, called vertebrae, that are stacked on top of one another.
 These bones connect to create a canal that protects the spinal cord.